bferd/ha-mealie-now-serving/README.md

 ### Step 1 — Install HACS dependencies

 Install both **Simple Swipe Card** and **card-mod** via HACS → Frontend.

+### Add this repo as a Custom Repository in HACS (optional)

+This repo can be added as a custom repository in HACS so you can track updates:

+1. In Home Assistant open HACS
+2. Click the **three dots menu** (top right) → **Custom Repositories**
+3. Paste `bferd/ha-mealie-now-serving` in the Repository field
+4. Set Category to **Template**
+5. Click **Add**

+> Note: This repo will not appear in the HACS default store — it must be added as a custom repository.
+The package file still needs to be manually copied to your `config/packages/` folder as described below.

 ### Step 2 — Install the Mealie integration